achmelev/lilac/docs/web/markdowns/reference.markdown

 ####Macro instruction statement

-A macro instruction statement instructs the assembler to generate a sequence of instructions and the constants as defined by a particular [built-in macro instruction](#TODO).
+A macro instruction statement instructs the assembler to generate a sequence of instructions and the constants as defined by a particular [built-in macro instruction](#built-in-macro-instructions).
+Per convention this sequence of instructions will never change the values on the JVM stack except for pushing the result (a.k.a return value) of the macro instruction on the top of it.
+Some macro instructions don't have a return value and so don't change the JVM stack at all.

-The syntax of a macro instruction statement is as follows:
+The general syntax of a macro instruction statement is as follows:

 	::ebnf
 	macro instruction statement = macro instruction identifier, '(',[macro instruction parameters], ')' ;